Ujjwal-Paul/PATHWAY/README.md

 **Best-First Search:** Weighted algorithm.
 Chooses the path that seems most promising based on heuristic evaluation.
 Doesn't guarantee the shortest path.

 **Bidirectional BFS Search:** Combines two BFS searches, one from the start and one from the end.
 Reduces the search space and improves efficiency.

+## Features

+- **User-Friendly Interface:** Easily add start and end points, create walls, and choose algorithms with intuitive buttons.
+- **Algorithm Descriptions:** Gain insights into each algorithm with brief descriptions displayed upon selection.
+- **Speed Control:** Adjust the visualization speed to observe the algorithm's progress at your preferred pace.
+- **Visualization Details:** After visualization, view the number of cells visited and the length of the generated path.

 ## Usage